-To provide extra protection for the lifetime of your athame, you can reapply the Renaissance Wax protective finish.
+To provide extra protection for the lifetime of your athame, reapply the Renaissance Wax protective finish at regular intervals.
 See the directions on the container of Renaissance Wax on how to do this.
 You can find Renaissance Wax at many art stores or Amazon.

 Items protected with a food safe finish will need special care to ensure it lasts a lifetime.
 Care is similar to any other cast iron products you may already have in your kitchen.